Maruti-io/cephalon-rs/README.md

-# Cephalon Knowledge Base Assistant
+# Cephalon- A Framework to build Machine Learning Applications
-Cephalon is a library to create NLP powered knowledge base assistant with privacy in mind.
+Cephalon is a framework to add machine learning capabilities such as semantic search systems, knowledge base assistants, and more.
 Cephalon can provide:
-* Single Source of all documentation. ✅
-* Semantic Search ✅
+* Out of the box Semantic Search ✅
+* Out of the box Knowledge Base Assistant ❔
 * Multi-Modality [Schduled to start in late Fall 2023] ❔
     * Support for Images [Scheduled to start in late Fall 2023] ❔
 * Support for masking private data ❔
+* Single Source of all of your machine learning application needs at version 1.0. ❔

 ------
 # Join us on our Adventure